IDEMSInternational/open-app-builder/scripts/plh-xlsx-to-json/Readme.md

 Additionally it merges plh content_list metadata with flow data, and outputs a single 'merged' version for use in the app

 ## Instructions
+Place all xlsx files in `scripts/plh-xlsx-to-json/xlsx` folder

 `npm run xlsx-to-json`

-This will create an inputs and outputs folder.
-Drop any xlsx into the inputs and run the script to get json in outputs
+This will create individual json outputs as well as a `_merged.json` file containing collated data with merged metadata